MikeAinOz/ParaHtml/readme.md

 At the moment the HTML is executed every time the visual changes, this may be modified to only load if the setting changes.

+The Visual requires a Category and Measure even if they are not used.

 The Target works with the form submit button, a JSON Object of the form fields like this: {"Dose":"2","Length":"52.20"} , is sent to the target.
 This has been tested with Power Automate AKA Flow, I got a CORS related error posting to Zapier